 This vast area of lagoons, wetlands and mini islands begins at Quinta do Lago and continues along the eastern Algarve coast almost to the very end.
 Constantly changing with the winds and tides and protected by barrier islands, it’s a haven for wildlife and ideal for salt production.

-There are countless ways to enjoy its natural beauty, be it following the cycle paths and walking trails, taking a ferry to a pristine sandy beach on one of the islands, riding a horse or even a Segway.
+There are countless ways to enjoy its natural beauty, be it following the cycle paths and walking trails, a catamaran tour, taking a ferry to a pristine sandy beach on one of the islands, riding a horse or even a Segway.

 Click on any of these selected Ria Formosa tours for more details and online booking: